There is $50 billion a year wasted in the Medicare program. That’s a billion dollars a week.

 If anything, Ryan understates the amount of fraud, waste, and abuse committed against Medicare, which is shocking when he is already talking about a fifty billion dollar annual problem.

 Bracker & Marcus LLC is part of the solution.
-We represent whistleblowers in healthcare fraud cases and have helped to recover tens of millions of dollars for the Medicare program.
+Our Atlanta whistleblower attorneys represent whistleblowers in healthcare fraud cases and have helped to recover tens of millions of dollars for the Medicare program.
 If you are aware of Medicare fraud, please contact us today.